Butyrate Supplements & Gut Health

 Butyrate SCFA: The Optimal Short Chain Fatty Acid

-Butyrate SCFA, the optimal short chain fatty acid, has received considerable attention for its beneficial effects on gastrointestinal health.
+Butyrate SCFA, the optimal short chain fatty acid (fatty acids can be used as an energy source), has received considerable attention for its beneficial effects on gastrointestinal health.
 It has also been shown to help strengthen the immune system and balance the inflammatory response in the colon.7,8

 This is amazing, considering that butyrate is the least abundant SCFA produced in humans.9 Below is an estimation of the percentage of each SCFA produced through intestinal fermentation: